 Arkansas Defensive Driving Insurance Discount Eligibility

-It's best to check directly with your insurance company to find out if you're eligible for a defensive driving course discount.
-And if your insurance company doesn't offer defensive driving discounts, consider shopping around to find another company that does.
+It’s best to check directly with your insurance company to determine if you’re eligible for a defensive driving course discount.
+And if your insurance company doesn’t offer defensive driving discounts, consider shopping around to find another company that does.

 Insurance Defensive Driving Courses Available in Arkansas

 In Arkansas, you’ll enroll in the same excellent defensive driving course offered to drivers with moving violations in the state.
 In the course, you’ll learn about important topics in driving safety and behind-the-wheel habits, and have the opportunity to improve your driving skills, reduce the risk of an accident, and avoid traffic tickets.
 Your actual curriculum will depend on the school, but typically, you can expect to learn about the following topics in defensive driving courses:

 - how to drive defensively and avoid accidents and other incidents

 - minimizing driving risks such as speeding, aggressive driving, impaired driving, distracted driving, and drowsy driving

 - the proper use of passenger safety features including seat belts, car seats, anti-lock brakes, and airbags

 - current traffic laws and regulations in Arkansas

 Enroll in an Arkansas Defensive Driving Course